 As the error message shows, the blib2to3.pygram module is trying to access file, which is not defined.
-As explained by Reliance on file, PyOxidizer doesn't set file for modules loaded from memory.
+As explained by file and cached Module Attributes, PyOxidizer doesn't set file for modules loaded from memory.
 This is perfectly legal as Python doesn't mandate that file be defined.
 So black (and every other Python file assuming the existence of file) is arguably buggy.